faassen/secretweblog_zola/content/posts/a-little-bit-more-lxml-performance-tweaking.md

 tags = ["lxml"]
 +++

-# a little bit more lxml performance tweaking

 Today I merged the backpointer branch with the lxml trunk, and have been cleaning up a bit more.
 In particular I've cleaned up some useless extra subclasses that were only necessary to introduce weak reference support